Understanding Cyber Vandalism: What is it and How to Avoid it

 Nearly 70% of all business leaders have reported they feel their cybersecurity risks are increasing with each passing year.

 And they’d be right.
 Since the onset of the pandemic, cyber crime rates worldwide have quadrupled.
-SMBs are hit by successful cyber attacks almost every 39 seconds, and if you own a business, it’s practically a guarantee that you will be hit by an attack at some point.
+SMBs are hit by successful cyber attacks almost every 39 seconds, and if you own a business, it’s practically a guarantee that you’ll be hit by an attack at some point.

 One particular type of cyber crime small and medium sized businesses should be aware of is called cyber vandalism.